leonardoLavagna/leonardoLavagna/README.md

   1. 👀 **Experiments with the library Cv2**

-     Some compouter vision experiments with the library python cv2.
+     Some computer vision experiments with the library python cv2.
      * GitHub Repository of the project https://github.com/leonardoLavagna/Computer-Vision

   2. **Image identification via filtering and color hisotgrams**